dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Art is not necessary at all.
-All that is necessary to make this world a better place to live in is to love - to love as Christ loved, as Buddha loved.
+  The impulse to cruelty is, in many people, almost as violent as the impulse to sexual love - almost as violent and much more mischievous.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1633 days)
+## 🌟 Experiences (1634 days)

 ### 🧮 Programming languages